Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

 </svelte:head>
 <!-- Take a free, ~5 min test here -->

-## Background on determining your Enneagram type
+<p class="firstLetter">As opposed to other personality tests the enneagram gets at your core motivations

-As opposed to other personality tests the enneagram gets at your core motivations and fears.
+and fears.
 From there patterns of thinking feeling and behavior can be extrapolated which form an archetype or your "type".
-To determine your type you need to examine your fears and motivations, but where does one start?
+To determine your type you need to examine your fears and motivations, but where does one start?</p>

 Its commonly said that your personality gets developed overtime, but many enneagram teachers talk about how you your type develops as a result of a childhood wound.